PPGS-Tools/PyPSA-stochUC/README.md

 New forecasts are created for each stage and each day.
 The results are written into the directory `Results/`.
 The results include the optimal bids on the day-ahead and aFRR market.

+A more detailed usage can be seen in the [example](https://github.com/PPGS-Tools/PyPSA-stochUC/blob/linopy/example.ipynb) on the Linopy Branch.

 ![Optimal bids](./data/images/bids.svg)